buchankn/Sensor-Watch/README.md

 Kicad design files to be uploaded shortly, and I'll update the code in this repository to match all the changes/additions I made...

-Prototype boards have been ordered!
+Prototype boards have been ordered from PCBWay!
 Crossing my fingers that I didn't miss anything :)

 ![image](/images/F91W_PCB.png)